 Despite the nation’s skyrocketing rate of student debt, and to help insure the for-profit schools and private student loan companies, bankruptcy isn’t an option.
 The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 was made law after the bill was signed by President George Bush.

 A provision – preventing student loans in bankruptcy filings – was furtively inserted after lobbying by Sallie Mae.
 (Note: Over the years, a lot of readers of complained to me about Sallie Mae’s practices, for example: Options for Victims of Predatory Student Loans.)

 So make the right choices.
 Good luck in your education.

-From the Coach’s Corner, here are education-related links:
+From the Coach’s Corner, here is another education-related link:

 Why Accounting, Finance Can be Ideal Careers for Women — Women who are frustrated in their careers and who are looking to make a change might be well-served if they consider accounting or finance.
 Why?
 Such a career affords a better balance between a career and personal life.

 “Education is not the filling of a pail, but the lighting of a fire.”